I lived with two boys who were passionate and dedicated gamers for 10 years. It was the main focus of their days.

 I found a way to be true to my dream of being a peaceful, respectful parent and living in harmony with my children as they explored the world of video gaming.

 Here are three elements of my peaceful approach:

 1. Get closer and observe more clearly.

 I didn’t turn a blind eye or let my sons become isolated in their virtual worlds.
 Instead, I got even closer to my children and became involved in their new passion.
 I had no prior experience of gaming but my children wanted help as they explored new games, so I was learning alongside them as they figured out how to play Minecraft, World of Warcraft and countless other games.
 It was a very steep learning curve for me as well as a very steep unlearning curve.
-To be fully present with my sons and to accurately observe what was going on with their gaming I had to unlearn the prejudices and judgements that were the filter through which I saw and which were causing me stress.
-This took a lot of research, observation and willingness to change my ideas.
+To be fully present with my sons and to accurately observe what was going on with their gaming I had to unlearn the prejudices and judgements that were the filter through which I saw gaming.
+It was my beliefs about gaming and my fears about the future based on those beliefs that were causing my stress.
+This unlearning took a lot of research, observation and willingness to change my ideas.